 Complete an application for admission.
-The application may be obtained from the EOCC Admissions Office at the Enterprise Campus (Lurleen B. Wallace Hall), the Fort Rucker Site (Building 4502), Ozark Campus [Steagall Hall (Administration)], Mobile Center, or from area high school guidance counselors.
+The application may be obtained from the EOCC Admissions Office at the Enterprise Campus (Lurleen B. Wallace Hall), the Fort Rucker Site (Building 4502), Aviation Campus at Ozark [Steagall Hall (Administration)], Aviation Center at Mobile, or from area high school guidance counselors.